knittingchi/FoodieScrabble/README.md

 # FoodieScrabble

-Virtual Scrabble game for foodies - with only food words :o)
+I want to create a virtual Scrabble game for foodies - with only food words :o)